Favorites: Movies

 Studio: United Artists

-A fiercely kinetic and wildly influential masterpiece, Richard Lester's 1964 film A Hard Day's Night completely revolutionized the architectural framework of musical cinema.
-Bypassing the stiff, theatrical conventions of traditional rock-and-roll movies, Lester injected the frantic, documentary-style camera work and rapid-fire editing techniques of the French New Wave.
+Richard Lester's 1964 film A Hard Day's Night completely revolutionized the architectural framework of musical cinema.
+Bypassing the stiff, theatrical conventions of traditional rock-and-roll movies — and thus, surpassing any expectations of the film being a quick-buck cash-in, Lester injected the frantic, documentary-style camera work and rapid-fire editing techniques of the French New Wave.
 Working from a brilliant, highly cynical script by Alun Owen, the film perfectly captures the razor-sharp, working-class wit of John, Paul, George, and Ringo as they navigate the surreal, suffocating chaos of Beatlemania.
-From a structural standpoint, the film's highly stylized, fast-paced musical segments—most notably the chaotic field sequence for "Can't Buy Me Love"—served as the undisputed blueprint for the modern music video.
+From a structural standpoint, the film's highly stylized, fast-paced musical segments — most notably the chaotic field sequence for "Can't Buy Me Love" — served as the undisputed blueprint for the modern music video.
 Anchored by the band's effortless, natural charisma and a flawless soundtrack, it remains a wildly entertaining, flawlessly executed piece of 1960s pop-culture machinery.

 Malcolm X (1992)